EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.planets_lunar_occultations

 Search and calculates for lunar occultations of the planets Package: celestial.SolarSys Description: Calculate local circumstences for lunar occultations of Planets and asteroids.
+Only events in which the planet is above the local horizon